Huynhhung0/eosio.contracts/contracts/asset/ricardian/Assets.contracts.md

 	### INTENT
 	Delegates asset to {{to}}.
 This action changes the asset owner by calling the transfer action.
 	It also adds a record in the delegates table to record the asset as borrowed.
-This blocks the asset from all owner actions (transfers, offers, burning by borrower).
+This blocks the asset from all owner actions (transfers, offers, revokeing by borrower).

 	### Input parameters:
 	`owner`     - current asset owner account;